prashant1507/BDD_Automation_Framework/ReadMe.md

 [Properties file for execution settings](src/test/resources/config/Config.properties)

 ### _Project Features_
-- Supports parallel test.
+- Supports parallel features execution.
 - Multiple browsers can be setup.
 - Generates report after each run for all test cases with screenshots.
-- Record video for failed test cases.
+- Record video for failed and skipped test cases.
 - Option to auto manage drives using WebDriverManager.
 - Option to send report to email.
 - Option to run tests on local or remote.